 Figure 2: A Beer's Law Plot of a sample obtained at 530 nm.
 Note that the titles on the graph are descriptive and include units when needed.
 The best fit line equation is shown on the graph as well as the R2 value.

-NOTE: The data in Figure 2 are only meant as an example of how to generate a Beer's Law Plot and should not necessarily be the same as your experimental results!
+The data in this figure are only meant as an example of how to generate a Beer's Law Plot and should not be the same as the numbers you measure in this procedure!

 The data points shown in Figure 2 correspond to the blue sample points on the plot.
-It is imperative that concentration is plotted on the x-axis and absorbance is plotted on the y-axis.
-The best-fit line generated from the data is useful in two ways.
+It is imperative that concentration is plotted on the x-axis and absorbance is plotted along the y-axis.
+The best fit line generated from the data is useful in two ways.
 First, the molar absorptivity (ε) can be calculated using the slope of the best fit line.
 Remember that the slope of the line is the product of the molar absorptivity (ε) and the pathlength (l).
 The pathlength is the distance the light travels through the sample in centimeters.
-In this experiment, you will be using cylindrical cuvets (shaped like test tubes) where the spectrophotometer's light passes through the curved side of the cuvette as shown in Figure 3.
-The distance measured as the pathlength is also indicated in Figure 3a.
-In this procedure, the pathlength of your cuvette is 1 cm, which makes the molar absorptivity calculation very simple (Figure 3b).
+In today's lab, you will be using cylindrical cuvettes (shaped like test tubes) where the spectrophotometer's light passes through the curved side of the cuvette as shown in Figure 3.
+The distance measured as the pathlength is also indicated in Figure 3.
+In this procedure, the pathlength of your cuvette is 1 cm which makes the molar absorptivity calculation very simple.

-Figure 3a: Diagram showing how the pathlength is measured.
+Figure 3a: Diagram showing a how the pathlength is measured.
 The distance measured as the pathlength is indicated by the black bar drawn across the cuvette.
-Figure 3b: Sample calculation showing how the molar absorptivity is calculated from the slope of the Beer's Law best-fit line.
+Figure 3b: Sample calculation showing how the molar absorptivity is calculated from the slope of the Beers Law best fit line.

-The data shown in Figure 2 are also useful in determining the concentration of an unknown sample using the absorbance of the unknown sample.
-For example, if the absorbance at 530 nm of a sample of unknown concentration is 0.645, the concentration can be calculated as shown using the constants found from the Beer's Law plot:
+The data shown in Figure 2 is also useful in determining the concentration of an unknown sample using the absorbance of that sample.
+For example, if the absorbance at 530 nm of a sample of unknown concentration is 0.645, the concentration can be calculated as shown using the constants found in the Beer's Law plot: